ahill-ersa/reporting-unified/README.md

 # reporting-unified
-Trial monorepo for a bunch of small, sibling services under the reporting banner.
+Monorepo for a bunch of small, sibling services under the reporting banner.